 La Belle Assiette – My Favourite Way to Entertain at Home:

 Of course, we all have our own tricks.
 Mine is to produce hearty stews which don’t run the risk of spoiling if they are pre-cooked and heated up.
 And, to start and end the dinner with something that can be made in advance and served cold.
-When I’m looking to serve up a more glamorous dinner, I look to the likes of La Belle Assiette to come along and help.
+When I’m looking to serve up a more glamorous dinner, I look to the likes of one of the top London private chefs at La Belle Assiette to come along and help.
 Starting at £39 per person, you get a private chef in your own home who cooks up and serves a menu you’ve agreed with them in advance – and then clears up afterwards!

 Every so often the lovely people at La Belle Assiette send me a new chef to try.
 Their policy is that when a chef is starting out each one cooks what is called a ‘validation dinner’.
 It’s just like the real thing, except that we don’t have to pay for it – just to review and feedback.
 And, the idea is that any nuances can be ironed out easily.